awsdocs/aws-lambda-developer-guide/doc_source/stepfunctions-patterns.md

 A `Choice` state adds branching logic to a state machine\.
 [Choice](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-choice-state.html) \(`"Type": "Choice"`\) is an array of rules that determine which state the state machine transitions to next\.

 **Chaining**
-A "chaining" pattern describes multiple Lambda functions connected together in a state machine\.
+A "Chaining" pattern describes multiple Lambda functions connected together in a state machine\.
 You can use chaining to create reusable workflow invocations from a [Task](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-nested-workflows.html) \(`"Type": "Task"`\) state of a state machine\.

 **Parallelism**
 A `Parallel` state adds parallelism logic to a state machine\.
 You can use a [Parallel](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-parallel-state.html) state \(`"Type": "Parallel"`\) to create parallel branches of invocation in your state machine\.